cldeluna/creds_in_env/README.md

 *Tip*:  When working with structured data returned from APIs or other calls, its important to understand how to get to the data you need.
 See [Decomposing Data Structures](https://gratuitous-arp.net/decomposing-complex-json-data-structures/) for more information on this topic.

-Example of script execution using the default method (interactively add environment variable)
+Example of script execution using the default method (interactively add environment variable):

 ```bash
 (env_variables) claudia@Claudias-iMac creds_in_env % python env_apikeys.py